It’s Springtime To Clean

 Vacuum all your drapes and if you like that squeaky clean feeling and that fresh smell throw them in the washing machine or take them to your local dry cleaner.
 They will come back good as new and smelling fresh.
 Blinds are also a tough one I find that a good mini blind brush and some elbow grease work just fine.

 I could go on and on about the best practices for spring cleaning but we are all busy people let me give you the condensed Cliffs Notes version.
-Don’t forget now is the perfect time to clean the Oven, and those all too often forgotten places like Disinfecting your Trash Cans, Dusting behind the Furniture and putting some WD40 on the hinges of all of your doors, Flip the mattress and wash all of your bedding, some people even take the time to pull the refrigerator and washing machine and dryer out and clean behind them as well as dusting off the refrigerator coils, it is also a good time to clean out the dryer vent to prevent any chance of a fire.
+Don’t forget now is the perfect time to clean the Oven, and those all too often forgotten places like Disinfecting your Trash Cans, Dusting behind the Furniture and putting some WD40 on the hinges of all of your doors, Flipping the mattress and washing all of your bedding, some people even take the time to pull the refrigerator and washing machine and dryer out and clean behind them as well as dusting off the refrigerator coils, it is also a good time to clean out the dryer vent to prevent any chance of a fire.